 Okay, so all of it was fun, but now it's time to get creative!

-Each piece then gets rolled into a long, snake-like rope of dough.
-Since we're making a wreath here, they need to be fairly rong and thin.
+- Roll each piece into a long, snake-like rope of dough.
+Since we're making a wreath here, they need to be fairly long and thin.

 This loaf is now done!
 Time to do something with the rest of the dough.

 I divided the remaining dough into four equal pieces.
 One, I worked into a simple twist.
 Roll the piece out into a rope, fold it in half, then twist the two halves around each other.
 Finish by tucking the ends under to hide them, then place onto a greased baking sheet or dish.